download13/stateroom/README.md

   if(fromId === stateroom.id) {
     // This is an update to OUR state
-  }
+    // This will eventually be triggered by our set call below }

   if(key === 'observed-property') {
     view.render({client: fromId, property: value});
   }
 });

+stateroom.set('testproperty', 'somevalue');
 ```